 The Chair responded that the Authority had been guided by the Corporate Health and Safety Manager on direct involvement at meetings.
 There had been some recent discussion about having the LACs in public venues but since the pandemic there had been an issue with, access, parking and IT availability.

-It was the intention as soon as possible, to have meetings in the various areas, but this needed to be done in a safe way.
+It was the intention as soon as possible, to have meetings in the various areas, but this needed to be done in a safe way a) Receive any new petitions:

-20 PETITIONS
+20. PETITIONS

 This item was to: